InMemory transport¶

-Objects are passed by reference without serialization overhead, providing maximum performance for large data transfers.
+- Zero-copy performance – objects are passed by reference without serialization overhead, providing maximum throughput for large data transfers.

-Full Dart type information is preserved across RPC boundaries, maintaining compile-time safety.
+- Type safety – full Dart type information is preserved across RPC boundaries, maintaining compile-time guarantees.

 class LargeDataSet {